-Plant Diversity and Adaptation
+BIOL 312 Plant Diversity and Adaptation

-Pre/Corequisite: P (RQ) BIOL-111 with a C or better BIOL-112 with a C or better and C (RQ) BIOLB-312
+Pre/Corequisite: P (RQ) BIOL-111 with a C or better BIOL-112 with a C or better Junior or Senior standing and C (RQ) BIOLB-312

 This course focuses on the study of plant diversity with an emphasis on how plants have met various environmental challenges through adaptations in their morphology, anatomy, modes of reproduction, and basic physiological and molecular mechanisms.
 Lecture 3, Laboratory 3.
 Offered spring alternate years.